geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

     <filter>
 ```

-- `applicationContext.xml` for consistency, we added `mapstore-ovr.properties` files to be searched in class-path and in the data-dir, as for for the other properties files:
+- `applicationContext.xml` for consistency, we added `mapstore-ovr.properties` files to be searched in class-path and in the data-dir, as for the other properties files:

 ```diff
 @@ -49,6 +49,7 @@